all-out/guides/_guides/applying.md

 ### Ask a director personally.

 If you've included all the information we need and you've talked to us but your application still hasn't been accepted, don't be afraid to mail a director and ask what's up.
-The corp might be on lockdown for some reaons and application acceptances are being delayed for security.
+The corp might be on lockdown for some reason and application acceptances are being delayed for security.
 There might be some red flags on your app that we need more time to look at or ask you about.
 It could be a lot of things; doesn't hurt to ask.

 *[USTZ]: United States Time Zone
 *[EUTZ]: European Time Zone